-By the nature of the Council's operations, there is a geographical concentration of risk in the Council's area.
-Because the area is largely agricultural with a large oil and gas industry, there is also a concentration in the agricultural and mining sector.
+By the nature of the Council's area, Because the area is largely agricultural with a large oil and gas industry, there is also a concentration in the agricultural and mining sector.

 The Council does not require collateral in respect of trade and other receivables.
 The Council does not have trade receivables for which no loss allowance is recognised because of collateral.